KunyiE1/sTopMG-master/README.md

 The defaul settings of sTopMG is using fixed error tolerance = 0.1 Dalton and used for proteoform segment searching.\
 There are various searching schemes which can be decided by users.

+Options are provided to change the settings when using command line to run sTopMG
+* **-e mass-error-tolerance** <a positive integer>
+Set the error tolerance for precursor and fragment masses in ppm.
+Default value: 10 ppm.
+* **-S consider disulfide bond or not** <true or false>

 In **src/filter/mng/LCS_filter_mng.hpp**, line 137\
 **bool whole_protein_only = false**: means we consider the truncation of the protein sequence when searching the query spectrum.